2018 Preseason All-NFC North Team: Aaron Rodgers, Vikings 'D' lead incredibly deep roster

 Eric Kendricks, Vikings; Roquan Smith, Bears

-Kendricks is a year away from joining Minnesota's extension crop, but the smart money is on him getting one as well.
+Kendricks just got his big-money extension, and it's well worth it at five years, $50 million.
+(Note: This piece previously mistakenly stated that Kendricks had not yet signed his extension.)
 Kendricks is an excellent coverage linebacker in a league where linebackers absolutely need to have coverage skills in order to stay on the field.
 Smith finally signed his rookie deal earlier this week.
 He has even more athleticism than Kendricks, and he uses is to make plays from one end of the field to the other.
 If a linebacker could ever be described as explosive, it's this guy.

 Cornerback